 Parties in a disagreement may voluntarily use probate mediation at any time, even if a court action has not been initiated.
 In some court cases, a probate court may order the parties to participate in probate mediation in an effort to settle the matter without the time and expense of a court proceeding.

 The parties themselves select the probate mediator.
 Many Michigan probate courts maintain a list of approved probate mediators who meet specified requirements.
 The parties are not required to use an approved mediator and may choose a mediator who is not on the approved list.
 Mediators charge an hourly fee.
 The cost of mediation is usually divided between the parties.
 If a party cannot afford a mediator, some probate courts may provide a mediator at no or a low cost.

 Probate mediation enables the parties to work through issues in an informal, stress-free neutral location and environment.
 The probate mediator does not make decisions for the parties, but encourages discussions directed at finding mutually agreeable solutions to the issues.
 A party may have their attorney accompany them to the mediation sessions, but legal counsel is not required.
 The mediator conducts the conversations between the parties.

 If mediation succeeds, the probate mediator or one of the attorneys draft a mediation agreement.
 When the parties sign the agreement, it becomes legally binding.
 If there is a court case pending, the mediator reports to the probate court that the parties have reached a settlement.

-Benefits of Probate Mediation
+What are the Benefits of Probate Mediation?